We receive many interesting, unsolicited E-mails from visitors to our web site.

 our essays.
 However, you make a number of accusations: that our essay is

 petty; we are fools; our writings contain lies; we are writing in ignorance.

-are that he was disrespectful to his mother on a number of occasions, hurled
+He was disrespectful to his mother on a number of occasions.

 of serious concern to those Christians who believe that Jesus could only

 forgive sin if he had led a sinless life.
 Many of them believe that if Jesus

 had sinned, then his death on the cross could not have created a route to salvation for the entire human population through